 And it’s really striking how many of the graphs are relatively simple to describe.

-- Epistemology is almost invisible until 1950, then rises linearly afterwards.
+- Epistemology is almost invisible until 1950, then rises linearly afterward.

 - History of philosophy falls from 1930 to 2000, though maybe it has stopped falling.

 - Idealism falls rapidly until it hits 0 around 1980.
-(Though note that this is a consequence of my excluding the 19th Century data points - it arguably rises in the early 20th century.)
+(Though note that this is a consequence of my excluding the nineteenth-century data points - it arguably rises in the early twentieth-century.)

 - Metaphysics has a steady base through the early 1960s, and then a steady rise after that.
 (This is not remotely in keeping with my prior view about metaphysics in the journals, and we’ll come back to how plausible this is.)